 I love the finish.
 Straight out of the can, the paint goes on smooth and velvety.
 If you want it to go on thicker, you can leave the lid off for a period of time to thicken up.
 You can also add small amounts of water if you want it thinner.
 It only takes 1-2 coats, depending on the look you want to achieve.

 Annie’s site is so informational with tons of tips and techniques on how to achieve the look you’re going for.

 I love to layer dark wax over Napoleonic Blue for a textured navy look.
-My hubby loves the combination of Old White with a brown wax.
+My hubby loves the combination of Old White with brown wax.
 Duck Egg Blue is another favorite from this line!

 Valspar released their version of chalk paint a few years ago and it’s another one I really like to use.
-It goes on very smooth.
+It goes on very smoothly.
 If you’re not a fan of the brush marks chalk paint can leave, you’ll love the finish on this paint.

 I really like the Valspar wax, as well.
 It’s easy to apply and looks great.

 My favorite colors in this line are Her Dainties, which we used on our dining room table, and Beaded Reticule, which we used on my daughter’s antique dresser.